-A type V clear-matte III focusing screen, which shows the borders of the highspeed crop, is inserted in the camera at shipment.
-To insert the supplied type B BriteView III or optional type E clear-matte III focusing screen (W 244):
+A type B BriteView III focusing screen is inserted in the camera at shipment.
+To insert an optional type E clear-matte III focusing screen (248):

 Turn the camera off and remove the lens.

 2 Using the tweezers supplied with the focusing screen, pull the focusing screen latch towards you.
 The screen holder will spring open.